 a.
 Retains oversight of spent fuel at operating and decommissioned reactors, until the fuel has either been safely stored in an ISFSI or transferred offsite.

 b.
-Provides inspection resources, as requested, to NMSS or the Regions for routine and reactive ISFSI inspection activities performed at 10 CFR Part 50 licensees in accordance with IMCs 2515, “Light-Water Reactor Inspection Program - Operations Phase,” and 2561, “Power Reactor Inspection Program.”
+Provides inspection resources, as requested, to NMSS or the Regions for initial, routine, and reactive ISFSI inspection activities performed at 10 CFR Part 50 licensees in accordance with IMCs 2515, “Light-Water Reactor Inspection Program - Operations Phase,” and 2561, “Decommissioning Power Reactor Inspection Program.”

 04.09 NRR Project Manager (NRR/PM) .